EricWang12/GreatLake_simple_resnet/README.md

 ## Requesting an account

 - submit form to [https://teamdynamix.umich.edu/TDClient/30/Portal/Requests/TicketRequests/NewForm?ID=42&RequestorType=Service](https://teamdynamix.umich.edu/TDClient/30/Portal/Requests/TicketRequests/NewForm?ID=42&RequestorType=Service)
-- Ask us to put you in the slurm group (jungaocv0), or you will not be able to run anything, it will just say no account available.
+- Ask us to put you in the slurm group (jungaocv0), or you will not be able to run anything, it will just say: *Invalid account or account/partition combination specified*

 ## Logging into the slurm